GVenters/Work-process/Process Descriptions.md

 # Points
 Points are assigned at the sprint level.
 We have agreed in the team to assign 2 points per day worked so for a team of 8 a sprint is worth 160 points (assumes no holidays)

+#  Undone Items
+1. Unfinished/UnDone items are put back on the service backlog for reassessment
+2. The backlog refinement reassesses and re-prioritises the backlog.
+Typically unfinished items end up at the top, but not always.
+3. Items may be resized where work has been done to reflect what will go on the next sprint.
+(Unfinished items are not included the velocity calculation of the current sprint.)